kacikgoez/ProcessDiscovery/README.md

 | GREATER THAN           | Numerical      | Single   | The attribute is greater than the value.             |
 | GREATER THAN OR EQUALS | Numerical      | Single   | The attribute is greater than or equal to the value. |

-The default operator of filters is 'IS NOT EMPTY'.
-To change the operator you can click on the button (1) and then click on the dropdown menu (2).

 ![](./images/operator.png "Operator")

 Depending on the operator, you must enter none, one, or multiple values.
 For example, if you choose the operator "CONTAINS", you must enter multiple values.
 For categorical attributes, you can select the value(s) via a dropdown menu.
 For numerical attributes, you must enter the value manually.

-### Downloading Visualizations
-You can download each visualization as a PNG file by clicking on the download icon in the top right corner of the tile.

 ### Available Visualizations
 #### Variants